shoaibkhanz/agentic-ai-engineering-course/lessons/00_templates/article_guideline.md

 </adapt_based_on_your_lesson>

 <optional>
-As <x> is the core foundation of AI engineering, we will have to introduce new terms, but we will discuss them in a highly intuitive manner, being careful not to confuse the reader with too many terms that haven't been introduced yet in the course.
+As <x> lesson on the core foundation of AI engineering, we will have to make references to new terms that haven't been introduced yet.
+We will discuss them in a highly intuitive manner, being careful not to confuse the reader with too many terms that haven't been introduced yet in the course.
 </optional>

 ### Anchoring the Reader in the Educational Journey